 If you are having a problem with the Columbia Gas claims process, please report it to the Attorney General’s Office.

-Important information about the assessment and appliance/equipment installation process
+Important information about the assessment and appliance/equipment repair and replacement process

 - An adult must be at the house for the work to take place.